laraXgram/laraxgram.github.io/src/temple8.md

 <a name="comments"></a>
 ### Comments

-Temple8 also allows you to define comments in your templates.
-However, unlike PHP comments, Temple8 comments are not included in the request by your application:
+Template also allows you to define comments in your templates.
+However, unlike PHP comments, Template comments are not included in the request by your application:

 ```blade
 {{-- This comment will not be present in the rendered --}}